 Once the value of b is known, one calculate a value for k for each experiment.
 These values for k would be averaged to obtain the best estimate for the rate constant.

 How large a concentration excess is required to effectively "isolate" the effects of a single reactant?
 As a general rule, a minimum of a 20-fold stoichiometric excess is necessary.
 A 50-fold or 100-fold stoichiometric excess is preferrable.

-- Determine the rate law for a chemical reaction.
+- Determine the rate law for a chemical reaction using the isolation method.

 - Determine the rate constant for a chemical reaction.